Anikeshroy/Oops-Lab-Work/README.md

 # Oop's Lab Work 🖥️
 ## Day 1 to Day 7
 This repository contains my solutions and implementations for the Oop's lab work conducted over seven days.
-The lab work covers a variety of topics , concepts and questions related to C++.
+The lab work covers a variety of topics, concepts and questions related to C++.

 ## Lab Structure
 The lab work is organized into seven distinct days, each focusing on specific aspects of OOP.
-The breakdown of topics , concepts and questions for each day is as follows:
+The breakdown of topics, concepts and questions for each day is as follows:

 | SNo | Program Name | Link |
 | ----------- | ----------- | ----------- |